mhmxs/calico-route-reflector-operator-proposal/README.md

  ### Route Reflector topologies

- #### Single cluster [50-800 nodes]
+ #### Single cluster [50-500 nodes]

   The simplest route reflector topology contains only one cluster ID.
 There are only one group of route reflectors and one group for clients.
-This topology doesn't scale well and useful only for single zone or single region clusters because clients are having session to all of the route reflectors otherwise network latency could be a bottleneck.
+This topology doesn't scale well and useful only for single zone or single region clusters.
+The number of client connections per route reflector could be a bottleneck very easy.
  ```
        _________________
       /                  \